sapegin/washingcode-book/manuscript/110_Other_techniques.md

 Proper state machines have events that handle transitions between states, guards that define which transitions are allowed and side effects.

-TODO

 TODO: types

-TODO: <Button primary secondary>
+TODO: `<Button primary secondary>`

 ## Don’t try to predict the future

 Requirements are constantly changing, the business is constantly trying to make more money.
-Sometimes by improving user experience and making the app better, sometimes by exploiting _human psychology?_ and making app worse.
+Sometimes by improving user experience and making the app better, sometimes by exploiting human psychology and making app worse.
 In both cases we need to change the code all the time.
 People have invented agile software development to deal with the changing requirements: it’s better to develop software in small iterations than to spend months on writing detailed specs that became obsolete by the time we start implementing them.

 Somehow, developers often try to think too far in the future: “_they_ will want to add pagination to the list of pizza toppings on our pizzeria site, let’s add support now to save time later.”
 But then _they_ want infinite scrolling or stop selling pizzas at all, and we end up removing most of our pagination code.